 vii.
 No Confirmed Access Issue - The health plan researches enrollee grievance.
 Grievance determined not to involve an access issue.
 No assistance is required to secure timely appointment and no additional communication/education is required for the enrollee or provider.

 viii.
-Out-of-Network Referral - The health plan authorizes an out-of-network referral to meet the enrollee’s needs (for example, through a single-case agreement, letter of intent, or other contracting agreement as set forth in subsection (b)(10)(D)).
+Out-of-Network Referral - The health plan authorizes an out-of-network referral to meet the enrollee’s needs (for example, through a single-case agreement, letter of intent, or other contracting agreement as set forth in 28 CCR § 1300.67.2.2 subsection (b)(10)(D)).

 ix.
 Provider Educated - The health plan educates/informs provider of access responsibilities.